Our K-5 Style Rain-Gutter & Downspout Installation Quality Standards Page

 Noise Pollution:

 To help minimize this noise in most cases we prepare the gutter parts here at our shop.
-As long as they are not over 45 feet long, which is 95% of the gutters we've installed.
+As long as they are not over 45 feet long, which is a good 95% of the gutters I've installed with the use of expansion joint rarely done by other Gutter Contractors.
 Instead of towing our gutter machine trailer out to your house and need to block the street and parking spaces in front of your house:

-3. We then bring the prepped gutters out to your house safely on rubber pads ready to install.
-I know this is unorthodox, but we exceed Oregon State road safety regulations, and over the last 2 decades of doing this we've never been involved in an accident while transporting gutters this way, or even been ticketed.
+I know this is quite unorthodox, but we follow Oregon State road safety regulations transporting long loads like this, and over the last 2 decades of doing this I have not been involved in an accident while transporting gutters this way, or even been ticketed for such.
 I am a careful driver and have not even had a work related moving violation over the last decade +.

 6. The Type or Style of Gutters I Install:

-I have just the one gutter machine to produce a 5-K style gutter.
-I may be limited with just this one gutter profile, but this is functionally the best gutter profile at a reasonable cost.
-Let me explain: I have had very little request for the larger more expensive K-6 gutter, so it seems irrelevant.
-Something to consider is how if the outlet is still the same small size then the size of the gutter would not help it's function.
+Let me explain: I have had very little request for the larger more expensive K-6 gutter.
+Something to consider is how the outlet size matters more than the gutter size.
+If the outlet is still the same small size then the size of the gutter would not help it continue to function with minimal intervension.
 Even if the gutter were as large as a bath tub it would not work any better with such a small outlet that cannot drain any faster and is quick to clog.

 It is a wrestle to balance function, aesthetics, longevity, and cost together, but there are some inherent problems with each of the other gutter profiles.
 A larger gutter for houses is pointless: when the outlet clogs you may have 5 minutes, in stead of just 3 minutes before it overflows.
 A larger outlet w/o a strainer in it will make a much greater difference to keep the outlet from getting damned up with debris.
 My aim is to build you a system that will continue to function, so you do not have to scale the roof in the worst of weather when you realize you have a problem.